BradleyCodeU/bradleycodeu.github.io/_gdad/js/JsMkcGalagaLike/instructions.md

 ### If you have completed 1 or more Computer Science classes...

-If a projectile touches the "castle" (the thing the player is trying to protect), then you lose some health or lose some points or something.
+- If a projectile touches the "castle" (the thing the player is trying to protect), then you lose some health or lose some points or something.
 It should NOT instantly end the game.
+- Once you reach a certain number of points, say "Next Level" and then speed up and/or add more enemies.